 - From Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains, the credit from a regulated investment company (RIC) or a real estate investment trust (REIT).
 Also, attach Form 2439.
 If you are filing a composite Form 990-T, see Composite Form 990-T under Which Parts To Complete, earlier. - From Form 4136, the credit for federal tax paid on fuels.
 Also, attach Form 4136, Credit for Federal Tax Paid on Fuels, if the organization qualifies to claim this credit. - The credit for ozone-depleting chemicals.
 Include any credit the organization is claiming under section 4682(g) for taxes paid on chemicals used as propellants in metered-dose inhalers. - The amount of current year net section 965 tax liability.
-For a corporation, this amount will be from Form 965-B, Part I, column (d), line 4.
 For a trust, this amount will be from Form 965-A, Part I, column (d), line 4.